denizetkar/alpha-chess/docs/neural_network.md

   - Batch normalization and ReLU activation.
   - A flattening operation to convert the feature map into a 1D vector.
   - A fully connected (dense) layer that maps the flattened features to a vector representing the probabilities of all possible moves.
 The size of this output vector will correspond to the total number of possible moves in chess (e.g., 4672 for a common move encoding scheme).
-  - A softmax activation function applied to the output to ensure the probabilities sum to 1.
+  - A `log_softmax` activation function applied to the output, as implemented, to ensure the probabilities sum to 1 (in log space).

 ### 2.4.
 Value Head